 Value Chain Definition:

-A value chain is a set of activities that a firm operating in a specific industry performs in order to deliver a valuable product or service for the market, and also defined as “A high-level model of how businesses receive raw materials as input, add value to the raw materials through various processes, and sell finished products to customers”.
+It is a set of activities that a firm operating in a specific industry performs in order to deliver a valuable product or service for the market, and also defined as “A high-level model of how businesses receive raw materials as input, add value to the raw materials through various processes, and sell finished products to customers”.
 Porter’s Value Chain represents a systems that explains that how inputs are changed into outputs.
 In addition to the value chain definition, below video explains more aspects required to understand what is value chain?

 - Supply chain management is about creating net value.
 Early efforts at managing chains often focused only on cost reduction – on making the chain leaner.
 Unfortunately, these efforts sometimes reduced the ability to create value more than they reduced costs, for a net negative effect.
 As we’ll see, there’s more to creating value through intelligent management than simply squeezing costs out of one or another activity in the chain.